History of the Founding of the Institute

 The Move to Dahlem

-After the construction work had begun in March 1997 and the topping-out ceremony on October 27, 1997, the building was completed on schedule, allowing the Foundation to move in during the last week of March 1998.
-In June 1998, the new JDZB building was officially opened in a ceremony attended by the founding father of the Foundation, former Japanese Prime Minister NAKASONE Yasuhiro.
+After the construction work that begun in March 1997 and the topping-out ceremony on 27 October 1997, the building was completed on schedule, allowing the Foundation to move in during the last week of March 1998.
+In June 1998, the new JDZB building was officially opened in a ceremony attended by one of the founding fathers of the Foundation, former Japanese Prime Minister NAKASONE Yasuhiro.